-Whether you consider yourself a salesperson or not, it is good to know that as human beings, interacting in society, we are constantly selling.
+Whether you consider yourself a salesperson or not, it is good to know that we are constantly selling as human beings interacting in society.
 Selling our ideas, selling our political views, selling ourselves to the person we are dating, selling ourselves at a job interview, and ultimately, selling products and services.
 Learning about the psychology of selling is imperative to increasing your company’s sales.

 Brian Tracy, the author of “The Psychology of Selling: Increase Your Sales Faster and Easier Than You Ever Thought Possible,” believes that “The only real creators of wealth in our society are businesses,” and “Salespeople are the most vital people in any business.”
 Tracy continues, “Without sales, the biggest and most sophisticated companies shut down.”

 The psychology of selling is merely the process of studying the psyche of your target market to sell your services and products.
-Such a study and observation require several skill sets that are crucial to any successful individual and helpful in other aspects of life including our personal relationships.
+Such a study and observation require several skill sets crucial to any successful individual and helpful in other aspects of life, including our personal relationships.

 Some of the soft skills expected from a good salesperson are as follows: confidence, resilience, active listening and effective communication skills, empathy, emotional intelligence, integrity, persuasiveness, and more…